laurenkolinger/3d/readme.md

 **Straightening**

 - Load textured model

--   Auto change brightness and contrast in one of the images; this will be applied to the texture.
+- Auto change brightness and contrast in one of the images; this will be applied to the texture

--   Change to rotate model view and rotate the transect so the transect line lines up horizontally and is top of view.
+- Change to rotate model view and rotate the transect so the transect line lines up horizontally and is top of view
 - Model > Region > Rotate region to view
 - Resize region to "crop" to transect area (do this for top xy and side views)

--   Use rectangular crop tool to crop to transect area bound by region.
+- Use rectangular crop tool to crop to transect area bound by region

 **Scaling (only if scaling manually)**

 - Place markers on scales - set up at least 2 scale bars
 - Set distance in reference pane
 - Press refresh button - make sure error less than .01

 **Save project**